mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 ##### 4.2.2.2 Integration Testing

 The Contractor must perform integration testing on its own system, resolve any issues revealed through integration testing and update the Solution source code.
-Canada will provide the Contractor with a downloadable virtualbox image of the Open by Default Portal configuration allowing the Contractor to configure their environment for integration testing.
+GC will provide the Contractor with a free image of Oracle's VirtualBox with the Open by Default Portal configuration allowing the Contractor to configure their environment for integration testing.

 As a final test the Contractor must provide instructions and the updated source code for Canada to install and test the code on an open.canada.ca development environment.
 The Contractor must provide a report to the Technical Authority detailing the results of their internal integration testing and the instructions for Canada to install and test the source code in the development environment.